Girl with a Pearl Earring

-Girl With A Pearl Earring (Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
+Girl with a Pearl Earring (Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
-Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.
+Going by various names over the centuries, it acquired its present title towards the end of the 20th century.
 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary and cinematic treatments.